Warship Wednesday: Feb. 10, 2016, The Long Serving Chinco

 Here we see an overhead shot of the Barnegat-class seaplane tender USS Chincoteague (AVP-24).
 This hardy but unsung vessel would see myriad service in both the Atlantic and Pacific under numerous flags for some 60 years.

-Back in the days before helicopters, the fleets of the world used seaplanes and floatplanes for search and rescue, scouting, long distance naval gunfire artillery spotting and general duties such as running mail and high value passengers from ship to shore.
+Back in the days before helicopters, the fleets of the world used seaplanes and floatplanes for search and rescue, scouting, long-distance naval gunfire artillery spotting, and general duties such as running mail and high-value passengers from ship to shore.
 Large seaplanes such as PBYs and PBMs could be forward deployed to any shallow water calm bay or atoll where a tender would support them.

 Originally seaplane tenders were converted destroyers or large transport type ships, but in 1938 the Navy sought out a purpose-built “small seaplane tender” (AVP) class, the Barnegats, who could support a squadron of flying boats while forward deployed and provide fuel (storage for 80,000 gallons of Avgas), bombs, depth charges, repairs and general depot tasks for both the planes and their crews while being capable of surviving in a mildly hostile environment.

-The 41 Barnegats were 2500-ton, 311-foot long armed auxiliaries capable of floating in 12 feet of water.
+The 41 Barnegats were 2500-ton, 311-foot long-legged auxiliaries capable of floating in 12 feet of water.
 They had room for not only seaplane stores but also 150 aviators and aircrew.
 Their diesel suite wasn’t fast, but they could travel 8,000 miles at 15.6 knots.
 Originally designed for two 5-inch/38-caliber guns, this could be doubled if needed (and often was) which complemented a decent AAA armament helped out by radar and even depth charges and sonar for busting subs.

 All pretty sweet for an auxiliary.

-The hero of our study, Chincoteague, was laid down 23 July 1941 at Lake Washington Shipyard, Houghton, Washington.
+The hero of our study, Chincoteague, was laid down on 23 July 1941 at Lake Washington Shipyard, Houghton, Washington.
 Commissioned 12 April 1943, she sailed immediately for Saboe Bay in the Santa Cruz Islands where the Navy was slugging it out with the Japanese and the Empire was striking back on its own.
 She was assigned to be the mothership to Patrol Squadron 71’s (VP-71) new PBY-5 Catalinas near the island of Vanikoro.